DanZiti/Portfolio/README.md

 # Portfolio

-_The source code behind my personal portfolio site._

-Currently undergoing a design overhaul...
-Target release date: late May / early June, 2015.
+_Behind the scenes of my web development portfolio._

-The working prototype can be viewed here: http://drzwebdev.com/beta/portfolio/
+The live site can be viewed here: http://www.drzwebdev.com/

-This site does _not_ support IE 8.
+This site does _not_ support IE 8, AND IT NEVER WILL.

+##### Note:

+The site is currently not responsive - responsive elements due for deployment by early June.